Bartzella Itoh Peony

-|Average Size at Maturity||Quickly reaches 2 ½ to 3 ft. tall and wide.
+|Quickly reaches 3 ft. tall and wide.

 |Provide enriched, slightly acidic, well-drained, moist soil.
 Plant with crown slightly below soil level.
 Water deeply, regularly in first growing season to establish an extensive root system; reduce frequency once established.
 Apply an annual side dressing of organic compost.
 Remove spent blooms.
 Prune back foliage in the fall.